Lenten Worship 2022 - The Crucial Hours -Prayer at the

 5 Gethsemane’s tranquility

-returned again that night;
+returned again

 the conflict moved to Calvary,